Week 1- Geography and Recent Political Trends

 Also have a look at this map.

-The countries making up the southernmost section of South America--Argentina, Brazil, Chile, Paraguay, and Uruguay--make up the so-called Southern Cone.
+so-called Southern Cone.
 This geographic region corresponds to an important economic free trade zone, known as MercoSur.
 All of the preceding countries except Chile are members of MercoSur.)

 Characteristics of South America

-Now that we know what part of the world we'll focus on, let's learn more about the geographic features of South America.
-Here are some important facts about South America:
+that we know what part of the world we'll focus on, let's learn more

-1. It is situated entirely in the Western Hemisphere and mostly in the Southern Hemisphere.
+- It is situated entirely in the Western Hemisphere and mostly in the Southern Hemisphere.

-2. It is bordered on the west by the Pacific Ocean and on the north and east by the Atlantic Ocean.
+- It is bordered on the west by the Pacific Ocean and on the north and east by the Atlantic Ocean.

-3. North America and the Caribbean Sea lie to the northwest of South America.
+- North America and the Caribbean Sea lie to the northwest of South America.

-4. Compared to other continents, South America ranks fourth in landmass size (after Asia, Africa, and North America) and fifth in population (after Asia, Africa, Europe, and North America).
+According to the United Nations, as of 2020, approximately 422 million people live in South America.
+(Compare this to the U.S. population: 328 million.) - Compared to other continents, South America ranks fourth in landmass size (after Asia, Africa, and North America) and fifth in population (after Asia, Africa, Europe, and North America).

-5. South America is 1.8 times as large as the United States.
+- South America is 1.8 times as large as the United States.

-Here are some additional factoids about South America.
-As you look at the links, see if you can also find each spot on Google Earth.
+are some additional factoids about South America.
+As you look at the

 South America is home to...

-1. the world's highest waterfall, Angel Falls in Venezuela
+- the world's highest waterfall, Angel Falls in Venezuela

-2. the largest river (by volume), the Amazon River
+- the largest river (by volume), the Amazon River

-3. the longest mountain range, the Andes
+- the longest mountain range, the Andes

-the largest rainforest, the Amazon Rainforest
+the largest rainforest, the Amazon Rainforest - the highest railroad, Ticlio, Peru

-5. the highest capital city, La Paz, Bolivia
+- the highest capital city, La Paz, Bolivia

-6. the highest commercially navigable lake in the world, Lake Titicaca
+- the highest commercially navigable lake in the world, Lake Titicaca

-7. the world's southernmost town, Puerto Toro, Chile
+- the world's southernmost town, Puerto Toro, Chile

-South America is characterized by two dominant physical characteristics: mountain ranges and river systems
+South America is characterized by two dominant physical characteristics: mountain ranges and river systems.

 The major mountain range is the Andes.
 Running down the western edge of the continent, the Andes are the longest and second highest chain of mountains in the world.
 From their northernmost tip in Colombia to their southernmost ending in Chile, they run more than 4,300 miles and average around 13,000 feet.
 Many of the highest peaks are over 20,000 feet!
 Historically, the Andes have also posed impassible barriers to travel, trade, and communication.
 Even today, there are very few large highways or trains that connect the large cities on South America's west coast with those of the central highlands.